 Even though term life insurance is more affordable than whole life, some whole life policies come with investment features that allow you to plan for your financial future.
 Whole Life policies such as an index universal life insurance policy have an insurance feature but also has an investment feature that allows you to pay towards your retirement or other unexpected costs that could arise in the future.

 The main goal of obtaining insurance is to protect your loved ones when you pass away.
-When deciding to purchase a life insurance policy, there needs to be questions that are answered to ensure you’re making the best decision for your family long after you’re gone.
+When deciding to purchase a life insurance policy, there need to be questions that are answered to ensure you’re making the best decision for your family long after you’re gone.

 The main mistake most consumers make is not getting enough insurance to protect their families.
 When obtaining an insurance policy, it is vital to determine monthly expenses and other financial obligations that still occur after you passed away.
 It is always best to consult with an insurance professional to determine how much insurance is needed but a general rule of thumb is to have 10x your annual salary in life insurance.